openclarity/openclarity/ARCHITECTURE.md

       system.
 This is the only component in the system which talks to the DB.

-    - **Orchestrator**: Orchestrates and manages the life cycle of VMClarity scan configs, scans and scan results.
-Within the Orchestrator there is a pluggable "provider" which connects the orchstrator to the environment to be scanned and abstracts target discovery, VM snapshotting as well as creation of the scanner VMs. (**Note** The only supported provider today is AWS, other hyperscalers are on the roadmap)
+    - **Orchestrator**: Orchestrates and manages the life cycle of VMClarity scan configs, scans and asset scans.
+Within the Orchestrator there is a pluggable "provider" which connects the orchstrator to the environment to be scanned and abstracts asset discovery, VM snapshotting as well as creation of the scanner VMs. (**Note** The only supported provider today is AWS, other hyperscalers are on the roadmap)